 The company was originally established as a means to benefit from the bran off-take of the Pioneer Food Group’s milling business – today it is a self-contained business and has four focus areas:

 - Animal Feeds

-- Related business in the rest of Africa
+- Related business on the African continent

 The business units of Quantum Foods include:

 South African Footprint

 Quantum Foods’ feed mills are located in Malmesbury, George, Paterson and Pretoria, where feed is sold under the Nova Feeds brand.
 The mills are highly automated and are equipped to manufacture a wide variety of feeds for optimal animal nutrition.
 Integrated quality and safety systems are in place at all mills to ensure the consistent output of high-quality products for livestock consumption.

 Nova Feeds has extensive expertise in the production and formulation of feeds for monogastric livestock (such as poultry) and ruminant livestock (such as cows).
 The main feed categories include poultry (broiler and layer), dairy, pig, ostrich and sheep feed.
 Feed is supplied to the integrated poultry farming operations and the external feed market.